 4. “So do your nipples look weird?
 Mine went all crazy.”

 Pardon?
-Unless this pregnant woman is someone that would tell you about her anal leakage or an odd growth on her armpit, then don’t ask this kind of stuff and don’t share this kind of crap with anybody.
+Unless this pregnant woman is someone who would tell you about her anal leakage or an odd growth on her armpit, then don’t ask this kind of stuff and don’t share this kind of crap with anybody.
 Ever.

 5. “Sleep now because you won’t get any when the baby gets here.”

 What the hell does this mean anyway?
 It’s not like you can bank sleep.
 It’s like saying “Don’t eat this year because an all-you-can-eat-buffet is opening up next March”.
 Plus, who says that the woman you’re saying this to is sleeping now?
-She may be a congested ball of heartburn, hemorrhoids and back pain so this kind of thing just adds insult to injury.
+She may be a congested ball of heartburn, hemorrhoids, and back pain so this kind of thing just adds insult to injury.